 La Limoniaia (building and restaurant)

-Built as an orangery, a somewhat redundant idea imported from England (for as with the Moorish Greenhouse below, there is no climatic issue with growing oranges in Rome), this barn-like hall was constructed to house fully-grown orange trees.
+Built as an orangery, a somewhat redundant idea imported from England (because as with the Moorish Greenhouse below, there has never been a climatic issue with growing citrus fruit in Rome’s hot and temperate climate), this barn-like hall was constructed to house fully-grown orange trees.
 For reasons unknown, it was then renamed as a place to grow lemons instead.

 Today it houses a mid-priced restaurant and café, with large outdoor terraces front and back, which is a great place to have lunch in the open, to stop for a breakfast coffee or an aperitivo, or even an atmospheric spot to have dinner when the weather is nice, since the entrance to the restaurant in Via Lazzaro Spallanzani (#12 on the map) remains open even when the park is closed.
 Booking recommended.
 Visit the restaurant website >